sebastianvanhemelrijck/AutoQuestAccept/README.md

 # AutoQuestAccept

-AutoQuestAccept is a simple Turtle WoW (Vanilla 1.12.1) addon that automatically accepts quests when the quest detail window opens.
+AutoQuestAccept is a simple Vanilla 1.12.1 addon that automatically accepts quests when the quest detail window opens.
 Hold SHIFT to bypass auto-accept for a single quest.

 ## Installation

 Copy this folder to:

-TurtleWoW/Interface/AddOns/AutoQuestAccept/
+Interface/AddOns/AutoQuestAccept/

 ## Usage